ttg44/ttg44/README.md

 #### Use of Materials

-Materials published through The Table Group.
+Materials published through The Table.
 [UK], including research papers, white papers, strategic reports, policy briefs, research notes, and associated publications, are provided for informational and research purposes.

 Users may view and reference materials for personal, educational, academic, or professional purposes but must not reproduce, modify, distribute, or commercially exploit materials without permission.